Tornado Warning vs. Watch

 5. If there are no shelters you can safely drive to, find a lower area you can lie down in that will protect you from strong winds.
 (Ex.
 A shallow ditch or ravine)

-6. If no sufficient lower areas are around, get as low as you can in your car and cover yourself with whatever you can, and protect your head with your arms.
+6. If no sufficient lower areas are around, get as low as you can in your car cover yourself with whatever you can, and protect your head with your arms.

 7. If you’re in the middle of nowhere with no shelter, vehicle, or lower areas, lie down face-first and cover your head with your arms.